 Intentionally, no clear definition is offered so as not to limit the imagination.
 We leave it up to the students to define what a “project for peace” might be.
 We hope to encourage creativity, innovation and entrepreneurship.
 The overall program is to be worldwide in scope and impact, including in the U.S. (Please note: University policy does not permit students to travel to places on the U.S. State Department Travel Warning list.)

 Who is eligible to design a "project for peace?"

 All undergraduate students enrolled at Princeton (including seniors who would complete their projects after graduation) are eligible.
 Groups of students from the same campus, as well as individual students, may submit proposals.
 You do not need to be a UWC Scholar to be eligible.

 How does the funding for these projects work?

-Mrs. Davis has committed $1 million to fund projects for peace in 2013, with Davis funding limited to $10,000 per project.
-Given the substantial and generous amount of this funding, it is anticipated project costs will be adequately covered to implement and complete your project during the summer.
+Mrs. Davis has committed $1 million to fund Projects for Peace, with Davis funding limited to $10,000 per project.
+Given the substantial and generous amount of this funding, it is anticipated that project costs will be adequately covered to implement and complete your project during the summer.

 How does a student (or group of students) make a proposal?

 To be considered, a student (or group of students) must complete an online application by Friday, November 15, 2013, which includes preparing a written statement describing the project (who, what, where, how) including expected outcomes and prospects for future impact (not to exceed two pages) as well as a budget (one separate page).